David von KampenLecturer, Theory and Literature

 What are you most proud of in the area you work for the Glenn Korff School of Music?

-von Kampen: I love teaching my theory and ear training classes, but building up the Vocal Jazz Ensemble over the last few years has been my favorite musical project at GKSOM or anywhere else.
+von Kampen: I love teaching my theory and ear training classes, but building up the Jazz Singers since 2015 has been my favorite musical project.

 What do you like to do outside of the Glenn Korff School of Music?